jreiber9/intro-to-python/exercise 1.3/README.md

     -cooking_time (int): Contains the cooking time in minutes -ingredients (list): Contains a number of ingredients, each of the str data type

-I utilized functions and loops a lot in this task to organize the data in the output format that was required for the task.
+I utilized functions and loops a lot in this task to organize the data in the output format required.

 ## files contained